pa2si/tortuga/README.md

-v 0.8.4
+v 0.9.0

 What's new:

-- language buttons for navbar now with letters instead of flags
+- Icons view button in Events Section
+- ..> leads to all-events route.
+- nested dynamic route for single Events

 Done: